-Dale Jarrett, NASCAR Sprint Cup Series Champion and 2014 Hall of Fame driver, serves as pre- and post-race analyst during NBC Sports Group’s NASCAR Sprint Cup and XFINITY Series race coverage.
-Jarrett also contributes to NBCSN’s NASCAR America, and works as a booth analyst during select NASCAR XFINITY Series races.
+NASCAR Hall of Fame driver and 1999 NASCAR Cup Series Champion Dale Jarrett serves as pre and post-race analyst for NBC Sports Group’s NASCAR Cup and XFINITY Series race coverage.
+A three-time Daytona 500 winner, Jarrett also contributes to NBCSN’s NASCAR America, and works as a booth analyst during select NASCAR Cup and XFINITY Series races on NBC.

-A three-time Daytona 500 winner, Jarrett previously served as the lead NASCAR Sprint Cup Series racing analyst from 2008-14 at ESPN.
+Prior to joining NBC Sports Group, Jarrett served as the lead NASCAR Cup Series analyst for ESPN, from 2008-14.

-Jarrett earned his first NASCAR Sprint Cup Series victory in August 1991 at Michigan International Speedway in a car owned by the famed Wood Brothers.
-Jarrett captured 32 Sprint Cup victories including three Daytona 500 wins, a NASCAR Sprint Cup Series Championship in 1999, and seven seasons among the Top-5 in points.
-Jarrett raced in his final NASCAR Sprint Cup Series season in 2007.
-He made his final appearance behind the wheel in the 2008 NASCAR Sprint All-Star Challenge race, and was inducted into the NASCAR Hall of Fame in 2014.
+Jarrett earned his first Cup Series victory in August 1991 at Michigan International Speedway, in a car owned by the famed Wood Brothers.
+Jarrett captured 32 Cup series victories during his 17-year driving career, and raced in his final NASCAR Cup Series season in 2007.
+Jarrett made his final appearance behind the wheel in the 2008 NASCAR All-Star Challenge race, and was inducted into the NASCAR Hall of Fame in 2014.